Gantry (medical): Radiation therapy

 The gantry of an external beam radiotherapy machine moves a radiation source around a patient.
 A linear accelerator (linac) is built into the top part of the gantry in the photo at the right.
 The rectangular screen on the right side of the gantry is a cone beam x-ray detector, which is used to help position a patient prior to treatment.

 The gantry is supported by a drive stand, which rotates the gantry on a fixed horizontal axis as the linac revolves around a patient.
 A klystron in the drive stand behind the gantry supplies radio frequency energy to the linac.
 The linac accelerates a pencil size beam of electrons horizontally.
-After leaving the linac, the electrons are deflected and focussed downward by magnets, causing the electrons to strike tungsten target.
+After leaving the linac, the electrons are deflected and focussed downward by magnets, causing the electrons to strike a tungsten target.
 The target stops the electrons, and the sudden deceleration results in bremsstrahlung radiation of X-rays.

 The photo below is of a different gantry rotated to about 45°.
 The apparatus attached to the left side of the gantry is a cone beam x-ray source, with the x-ray detector on the right side.
 Prior to treatment, the cone beam x-ray system is used to align the patient's tumor with the radiation.